 Note: To satisfy graduation requirements, a student must complete two years of the same world language.
-In certain extraordinary circumstances the student may seek approval to have the world language requirement waived to expand and enhance the chosen elective focus.
+In certain extraordinary circumstances, the student may seek approval to have the world language requirement waived to expand and enhance the chosen elective focus.

 G24H48 Chinese I Honors (Mandarin) - This course's ACTFL Performance Goal of Novice High means that by the end of the course students will understand and express themselves in simple conversations on very familiar topics using a variety of words, phrases, very simple sentences and questions that have been highly practiced and memorized.
 Students will be able to handle very brief social interactions in everyday situations by asking and answering simple questions.
 Students will recognize pieces of information from texts and sometimes understand the main topic of what is read or said.
 Students will write and present short messages on familiar topics related to everyday life using practiced phrases and simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the Chinese-speaking world.
-Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
-Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
+Grade Level: 9-12 Prerequisite: None Teacher Recommendation Needed: Yes Minimum Credit: 1.0 NCAA Approved: Yes

 G24H49 Chinese II Honors (Mandarin) - This course's ACTFL Performance Goal of Intermediate Low means that by the end of the course students will understand and express herself and participate in simple conversations on several familiar topics using short sentences.
 Students will be able to handle brief social interactions in everyday situations by asking and answering simple questions.
 Students will begin to communicate about self, others, and everyday life in familiar situations.
 Students will recognize the main idea from texts and understand the main topic of what is read or said.
+Students will write and present information on most familiar topics using a series of simple sentences.
 Students will explore the similarities and differences between American culture and the culture of the Chinese-speaking world.
-Students will participate in regular performance assessments and may take an ACTFL-approved proficiency assessment as part of a student's final exam grade.
+Students will participate in regular performance assessments and take the STAMP proficiency assessment as part of a student's final exam grade.
 Grade Level: 9-12 Prerequisite: Chinese 1 Honors Teacher Recommendation Needed: Yes Minimum Credit: 1.0 Maximum Credit: 1.0 NCAA Approved: Yes